approvals/ApprovalTests.cpp/doc/UsingCatch2v3.md

 The [Catch2](https://github.com/catchorg/Catch2) test framework works well with Approval Tests.

-This section describes the various ways of using Approval Tests with Catch2.
+This section describes the various ways of using Approval Tests with Catch2 v3.

 ## Requirements

+### With separate Catch2 v3 headers

-Approval Tests requires that a file called the following is found:
+If you use the piecewise Catch2 v3 headers described in its [v2 to v3 migration guide](https://github.com/catchorg/Catch2/blob/devel/docs/migrate-v2-to-v3.md#how-to-migrate-projects-from-v2-to-v3), Approval Tests requires that the following files are found:

 <!-- snippet: required_header_for_catch_2_v3 -->
 <a id='snippet-required_header_for_catch_2_v3'></a>